ashwini06/seqkit/README.md

 ---------------
 * command line usage

-Details on the installation routines can be found here.
+Details on the installation procedures can be found below.

 [Linux/Mac Installation](#general)